harry0107100/Citibike-Analysis/README.md

 -------------------
 The motivation of this project is to improve the location of bike stations by find the least used bike station and the busiest bike station, and to find out the most used bikes and least used bikes to better reallocate them for efficiency.

 By plotting data, we can visualize the distribution of bike stations and traffic density.
-With multiple regression models, factors that affect trip duration are investigated and best model is selected.
+With multiple regression models, factors that affect trip duration are investigated and the best model is selected.

 Package List
 -----------------------